trickerer/Trinity-Bots/README.md

 ```
 - Exact (current: XX)
 ```
 Short range are attacks that are the shortest distance of all ranged attacks for NPCBot's class.
 For example for paladins it is 10 yards (Judgement range) and for Mages it is 20 yards (Fire Blast range)
 Long range attacks are the opposit of short range ones.
 For most classes this range is about 30-35 yards.
 This mode is useful when attacking something very dangerous to stand close to
-Selecting "_Exact_" will open up a popup window that you can enter in an amount.
+Selecting `Exact` will open up a popup window that you can enter in an amount.
 This amount can be anywhere from **0** to **50**.
-Same rules as for follow distance.
+Same rules as for follow distance
-NOTE: setting exact attack distance to **0** will make NPCBots (and their pets) trying to position themselves on top of their target (ingoring model size)
+NOTE: setting exact attack distance to **0** will make NPCBots (and their pets) trying to position themselves on top of their target (ignoring model size)

-`_Attack angle..._` allows you to set ranged bots positioning mode.
+`Attack angle...` allows you to set ranged bots positioning mode.
 You will see:
 ```
 - Normal
 - Avoid frontal AOE